 But how does the 16:8 diet work, and is it safe?
 We’ve spoken to the experts to find out all you need to know if you're considering trying the 16:8 diet, without risking extreme weight loss.

-What is the 16:8 diet?
+What is the 16:8 diet plan?

 How does the 16:8 diet work?

-When can I eat on the 16:8 diet?
+When can you eat on the 16:8 diet?

-Tom says, “The most common hours adopted for the eating period is 12 till 8pm.
-The reason for this is because people aren't normally that hungry in the morning, you don't want to be consuming too many calories during the evening and this allows us to eat our lunch and dinner as well as a healthy snack.”
+"The most common hours adopted for the eating period is 12pm to 8pm," explains Tom Jenane, nutrition and fitness expert at Nature's Health Box.
+"The reason for this is because people aren't normally that hungry in the morning and you don't want to be consuming too many calories in the evening.
+This window allows for lunch and dinner as well as healthy snacks."